Code-Institute-Submissions/vegan-project/README.md

 I checked my Contact section form :
 * by typing on each field - it typed as it should
-* if I didn´t write @ on the email field it shows me error "Please include an @..."
+* The email field must contain the "@" symbol.
+Otherwise, the form cannot be submitted and it will show up this message: "Please include an @ in your email address"
-* When i click submit button while form is empty error message about required fields appear
+* If the send button is clicked but any of the form fields is empty, an error message will appear asking the visitor to fill all the fields.
-* i tried submit invalid email address and error message appears
+* I tried to submit an invalid email address and error message appears
-* i submited the form with inputs valid and massege Cannot POST /workspace/vegan-project/index.html appear.

 # Deployment
 The project was hosted in Github, manually from my PC as I used the 50h avalaible every month to use this program: